egovernments/test-automation/README.md

  * [JUnit](https://junit.org/junit4/)

 ### Dependencies Used
 In this section we have listed down some of the major libraries which is being used by the test automation framework as a `maven dependency`.
-These depencies can be find under `pom.xml`.
+These depencies can be found under `pom.xml`.
 * `karate-core` : This is responsible to provide core features of `karate`.
 * `karate-junit4` : To facilate `JUnit` testing this dependency is required.
 * `karate-gatling` : To perform API Performance test this dependency is used.
 For more details on performance test with karate checkout [here](https://intuit.github.io/karate/karate-gatling/)